 This simple tutorial teaches you how to instrument and debug a small HDL design.
 The design is a simple 4-bit counter with a clock and reset.
-Two versions of the counter are provided: one in VHDL and one in Verilog.
+The counter design used with the tutorial is written in VHDL.

 Note: This tutorial simulates hardware debug data by applying randomly generated data to all instrumented nodes.
 This data does not reflect the actual operation of the design and only serves to show the format of the debug data.